zwave-js/node-zwave-js/docs/getting-started/migrating-to-v12.md

 await controller.firmwareUpdateOTA(nodeId, updateInfo);
 ```

+## Managing (custom/priority) return routes to the SUC (primary controller) must be done with the `...SUCReturnRoutes` methods

+Managing return routes has been an inconsistent topic before.
+Since the protocol distinguishes between SUC return routes and return routes between end nodes, we do the same.
+Previously, calling `assignReturnRoutes` (and similar) with the SUC (Z-Wave JS's node ID) as the destination would automatically do the correct thing and call `assignSUCReturnRoutes` (and similar).
+However, calling `deleteReturnRoutes` would not delete the SUC return routes, but the return routes between end nodes.
+This was inconsistent and confusing.

+Attempting to manage the return routes to the SUC (where the destination node ID is `controller.ownNodeId`) without using the `...SUCReturnRoutes` methods will now throw an error, explaining which method to use instead.

+## Removed some deprecated methods

+The following methods were deprecated/renamed and have now been removed:

+- `Controller.assignSUCReturnRoute`: Use `Controller.assignSUCReturnRoutes` instead
+- `Controller.deleteSUCReturnRoute`: Use `Controller.deleteSUCReturnRoutes` instead
+- `Controller.assignReturnRoute`: Use `Controller.assignReturnRoutes` instead
+- `Controller.deleteReturnRoute`: Use `Controller.deleteReturnRoutes` instead
+- `Driver.enableErrorReporting`: Error reporting has been fully removed

 ## `ZWaveHost.getNextSupervisionSessionId` requires a node ID now

 This change only concerns custom implementations of the `ZWaveHost` interface and should not affect most users/codebases.
 The `Supervision` session IDs must be tracked per node now and not globally: